matt-fin/slice-scout/README.md

 ### About the Slice Scout Team

-Slice Scout was created by a group of NYC-based college students who share a deep love for 99¢ pizza—a true New York City staple.
+Slice Scout was created by a group of NYC-based college students who share a deep love for 99¢ pizza.
 Our mission is simple: to help New Yorkers find affordable, authentic slices amidst rising prices while preserving this cherished tradition for generations to come.

 ### Our Story